-In our system, the judicial assessment of paternity of children born out of wedlock is not prescribed.
-The need for certainty in relationships does not make the latter a prevailing constitutional value over that pursued by the legislator of the 1975 reform - and of subsequent years for other profiles - to ensure broad protection for children born out of wedlock.
+In our legal system, the judicial verification of paternity of children born out of wedlock is not prescribed.
+The need for certainty in relationships does not make the latter a constitutional value prevailing over that pursued by the legislator of the 1975 reform - and in subsequent years for other profiles - to ensure broad protection for children born out of wedlock.
 There are many cases treated by the Cecatiello Law Firm of Milan regarding the recognition and disclaimer of paternity, when, even after several years from the birth of the child, there is the need to clarify.

-The Supreme Court confirms the eligibility of the action envisaged by theart.
+The Supreme Court confirms that the action envisaged by theart.
 270, paragraph 1, cc, making a comparison of the protected interests, both from the paternal side, and from that of the subjects entitled to its proposition.

-The 1975 family law reform, which provided for therepeal of the art.
-271 cc, introducing the "imprescription" of the action for judicial declaration of paternity (art.
-270, paragraph 1, cc), had already set a higher goal than that of the need for certainty in family relationships, or to guarantee the widest possible protection for children born out of wedlock.
+The 1975 family law reform, which provided for therepeal of art.
+271 cc, introducing the "imprescriptibility" of the judicial declaration of paternity action (art.
+270, paragraph 1, cc), had already set a higher purpose than that of the need for certainty in family relationships, that is to guarantee the widest possible protection for children born out of wedlock.

 The declarative sentence of "natural" filiation produces the effects of recognition, pursuant to art.
 277 cc, and, therefore, pursuant to art.
 261 cc, implies for the parent all the duties proper to legitimate procreation, including that of the maintenance pursuant to art.
-148 cc; the relative obligation is linked to the parental status and consequently assumes equal effect from the birth of the child, with the corollary that the other parent, who in the meantime has assumed the burden of maintenance also for the portion pertaining to the parent judicially declared , according to the distribution criteria set out in the aforementioned art.
-148 cc, has the right of recourse for the corresponding share, on the basis of the rules dictated by theart.
+148 cc; the related obligation is linked to the parental status and consequently assumes equal effect from the birth of the child, with the corollary that the other parent, who in the meantime has assumed the burden of maintenance also for the portion pertaining to the judicially declared parent , according to the distribution criteria referred to in the aforementioned art.
+148 cc, has the right of recourse for the corresponding share, on the basis of the rules dictated byart.
 1229 cc in relations between solidary contractors.
-It means that the parent who has kept the child alone should contact a law firm specializing in family law to be recognized by the other parent when anticipated for his maintenance and possibly, in the event of failure to agree, take the Court to determine what is actually due.
+It means that the parent who has supported the child alone should contact a law firm specializing in family law to be recognized by the other parent when anticipated for his maintenance and possibly, in case of no agreement, to appeal to the Court to determine what is actually due.

 ✅ Come and visit us!